malloydata/malloy/docs/_src/language/join.md

 ```

-## Naming Joined Explores
+## Naming Joined Sources

-If no alias is specified using `is`, the name of the join will be the name of the
+If no alias is specified using `is`, the name of the join will be the name of the source being joined.
-explore being joined.

 ```malloy